tc39/proposal-decimal/README.md

 Accurate storage and processing of base-10 decimal numbers is a frequent need in JavaScript.
 Currently, developers sometimes represent these using libraries for this purpose, or sometimes use Strings.
 Sadly, JavaScript Numbers are also sometimes used, leading to real, end-user-visible rounding errors.

 What’s the issue?
 Why doesn't `0.1 + 0.2` work out to `0.3`?
-In what sense are they not “exact”?
+In what sense are JS Numbers not “exact”?
 How is it possible that JavaScript's Numbers get something wrong, and have been getting it wrong for so long?

 As currently defined in JavaScript, Numbers are 64-bit binary floating-point numbers.
 The conversion from most decimal values to binary floats rarely is an exact match.
-For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
+For instance: the decimal number 0.5 can be exactly represented in binary, but not 0.1; in fact, the 64-bit floating point number corresponding to 0.1 is actually 0.1000000000000000055511151231257827021181583404541015625.
 Same for 0.2, 0.3, … Statistically, most human-authored decimal numbers cannot be exactly represented as a binary floating-point number (AKA float).

 The goal of the Decimal proposal is to add support to the JavaScript standard library for decimal numbers in a way that provides good ergonomics and functionality.
 JS programmers should feel comfortable using decimal numbers, when those are appropriate.
-Much of that comfort comes from a simple property: decimal numbers should behave the way one was taught arithmetic works, matching the everyday mental model rather than potentially surprising us with binary floating-point gotchas.
+Much of that comfort comes from a simple property: decimal numbers should behave the way people already expect them to, matching everyday arithmetic rather than potentially surprising us with binary floating-point gotchas.

 ### Exact decimal arithmetic for financial calculations